naufalist/bookline/readme.md

 ## Note

+- __2025-05-26__
+  For some reason, I have disabled the Azure hosting.
+Please run the project locally if you would like to view both the frontend and the backend API.
 - __2025-05-09__
   This project is still under active development.
 Agency-side authentication and admin features are not implemented yet.
 Public-facing endpoints such as `GET /api/appointments` do not support pagination or query limits, which may impact scalability.
 For more details, please refer to the Known Limitations section below.